Last updated on August 21st, 2024 at 01:10 pm

 Consolidated screening list (CSL):

-This list is maintained by the US government that includes a check against all of the above lists, in addition to several other lists maintained by various other government agencies, including:
+This list is maintained by the US government and includes a check against all of the above lists, in addition to several other lists maintained by various other government agencies, including:

 Entity list